Want to know the secret to planning the best wedding ever?

 At this point, you’re clear on your vision.
 You know which tasks you need assistance with, who you’d like to assign them to and have a timeline and budget for completion.

 When looking for help and approaching someone out of the blue.
 Don’t be hurt or miffed if they say no. People have their own complicated lives.
 And you want whoever is helping you to do so with joy in their hearts.
-You don’t want to stretch someone to the point of exhaustion or resentment.
+You don’t want to stretch someone to exhaustion or resentment.

 When someone agrees to help, be clear on your expectations, including the timeline and how much involvement you want to have.

-Let whoever is helping you know that they can always contact you if they have questions, and be open and listen if they have a specific idea.
+Let whoever is helping you know they can always contact you if they have questions, and be open and listen if they have a specific idea.

 Conclusion